mikro-orm/mikro-orm/docs/identity-map.md

 console.log(jon === authors[0]); // true
 ```

-If you want to clear this identity map cache, you can do so via `EntityManager.clear()` method:
+If you want to clear this identity map cache, you can do so via `em.clear()` method:

 ```typescript
 orm.em.clear();